HyperAgents/hmas/domains/logistics/structure-organization/README.md

 ## Recommendations

-* The **Membership Relationship** and **Group Relationship** must not be instantiated directly, they must be sub-classed to precise the exact relation between memberships and groups respectively.
+* The **Membership Interaction** and **Group Interaction** must not be used directly, a sub-property must be created to explicit the exact interaction between memberships and groups respectively.

-* The **Incompatibility Link** imposes a constraint in the adoption of **Membership**s, so it will be represented as SHACL shapes when using the ontology.
+* The **Memberships Incompatibility** will be represented as SHACL shapes when using the ontology.